google/fonts/ofl/slabo13px/upstream_info.md

 ## Confidence

 High — The repository is owned by Tiro Typeworks (the font's creator), contains UFO source files for both the 13px and 27px variants, and matches the font metadata.

+## Update (2026-04-24) — Override config.yaml

+**Model**: Claude Opus 4.7 (1M context)

+Upstream has both compatible sources (.ufo) and legacy `.sfd`/`.vfb` archives at the pinned commit `2142069` (upstream legacy: .vfb masters in FontLab Sources/).
+Added an override `config.yaml` in `ofl/slabo13px/` that references the compatible sources only (`UFOs/Slabo 13px b004.ufo`).
+The legacy archives are retained upstream for historical reference but are not consumed by gftools-builder. `google-fonts-sources` auto-detects the override on the next regeneration of crater's `targets.json`.